 Ctrl + Z is the near-universal keyboard shortcut for "undo."
 The invocation of this keyboard command is meant to emphasize the idea of pause or reconsideration, rather than going backwards.
 CtrlZ.AI is a venue for expressing this sense of reflection on AI and other sociotechnical systems which impact us every day.
 We aim to be an inclusive platform for artists, technologists, researchers, activists, teachers, and students to showcase their zines and other DIY creations.

-CtrlZ.AI will be held in conjunction with the 2020 ACM Conference on Fairness, Accountability, and Transparency (FAT*), an interdisciplinary conference focused on understanding and mitigating the harms of data-driven algorithmic systems.
+CtrlZ.AI will be held as an off-site event alongside the 2020 ACM Conference on Fairness, Accountability, and Transparency (FAT*), an interdisciplinary conference focused on understanding and mitigating the harms of data-driven algorithmic systems.
+The CtrlZ.AI workshops are part of the FAT* CRAFT sessions.
+CRAFT aims to take a more holistic approach to issues of fairness in sociotechnical systems.
 By pairing CtrlZ.AI with FAT*, we hope to bring the academic research community into conversation with artists, activists, and diverse communities affected by algorithmic systems.

 CtrlZ.AI is free and open to the public.
 You do not need to be registered for the FAT* conference to attend this zine fair!

 Zines are self-published, self or independently-distributed, small-circulation magazines that offer an accessible, liberating, and community-oriented mode of creating and disseminating content.
 We chose zines and related DIY creations as the primary medium of communication at CtrlZ.AI due to their low barrier of entry — to both creation and readership — and because of the significance this publication model holds for many marginalized communities.